Abhishek-Manjunath-03/Ramaiah_Skill_Academy_Abhishek_M_RSAGWPESD0115/README.md

 ## Ramaiah_Skill_Academy_Abhishek_M_RSAGWPESD0115_Assignment_2

-## This is the repository of assignment 2 given on 25/10/2024.
-## The assignment was based on Matlab and this repository consists of solution to the questions below:
+### This is the repository of assignment 2 given on 25/10/2024.
+The assignment was based on Matlab and this repository consists of solution to the questions mentioned below and the file name of the answer script/code/chart/model has been put next to the question below.

+#### Matlab Stateflow
+#### 1 Washing Machine Cycle (stf_pro_1.slx)
+Design a Stateflow chart to simulate a washing machine cycle with states such as Fill, Wash, Rinse, Spin, and Done.
+Define each state's operation and simulate the flow from start to end.

+#### 2 Elevator Control System (FL_2.slx)
+Construct a Stateflow chart for an elevator control system.
+The elevator should have states for each floor (e.g., Floor 1, Floor 2, etc.) and transitions for Up and Down.
+Add logic for door open/close.

-### MATLAB Programming
+#### MATLAB Programming
 #### 1 Projectile Trajectory Simulation (lab_pro_1.m)
 Develop a MATLAB script that simulates and plots the trajectory of a projectile.
 Take into account initial velocity, launch angle, and gravitational acceleration.
 Plot the range and maximum height.